Oil hits 2019 high on US plan to tighten squeeze on Iran

 US Secretary of State Mike Pompeo reiterated that Washington's goal was to bring down exports of Iranian oil to zero and said there were no plans for a grace period beyond May 1.

 Another drop in Iranian exports would further squeeze supply in a tight market.
-The United States has also sanctioned Opec member Venezuela, and the Organisation of the Petroleum Exporting Countries and allied producers including Russia have voluntarily cut output, which has helped raise oil prices more than 35 per cent so far this year.
+The United States has also sanctioned Opec member Venezuela, and the Organization of the Petroleum Exporting Countries and allied producers including Russia have voluntarily cut output, which has helped raise oil prices more than 35 per cent this year.

-Iran's biggest oil customers are China and India, and an end to the exemptions would hit Asian buyers hardest.
+Iran's biggest oil customers are China and India.
 India hopes Washington will allow allies to keep buying some Iranian oil instead of halting the purchases altogether from May, a source familiar with US-India talks said.

 Saudi Arabia said it would coordinate with other producers to ensure an adequate crude supply and a balanced market.